CIA Claims it Cannot Find its Own Declassification Regulations

-Kel McClanahan of National Security Archive submitted to the Central Intelligence Agency a Freedom of Information Act request for "the CIA's copy of its new regulation 32 C.F.R.
-1908."
+Kel McClanahan of the non-profit law firm National Security Counselors submitted to the Central Intelligence Agency a Freedom of Information Act request for “the CIA’s copy of its new regulation 32 C.F.R.
+1908.”
 This is a public document: a regulation in the Code of Federal Regulations.
 It is available, for example, here: 32 CFR 1908.

 The CIA even has a copy of 32 CFR on its own website (though evidently not the current version!):